Now part of the life of a company, leaders no longer ask themselves whether they will face a recession but rather how to prepare.

 Depending on the results, a ACP should be drafted that lists all concrete solutions to possible problems.
 For example, a 40% decrease in turnover can lead to an Employment Protection Plan (EPP), which must be prepared in advance.

 Being diversified enough,do not put all your eggs in one basket.

-The company must build product lines or cyclical activities to smooth the effects of a global, sectoral or company-specific recession.
+The company must build product lines or cyclical activities to smooth the effects of a global, sectorial or company-specific recession.

 Reduce its fixed cost structure, to “be the last to die”, through the following levers:

-The role of the manager and the DAF is to maximize the available cash at any time via the payment of salaries and bonuses, customer collection, supplier negotiations, stock circulation, bank loans, etc.
+The role of the CEO and the Financial Director is to maximise the available cash at any time via the payment of salaries and bonuses, customer collection, supplier negotiations, stock circulation, bank loans, etc.

 Mobilize tax and social assistance in advance.
 The main helpers:

 - Employment – In the case of certain types of hires or employees

 - Research Tax Credit (RTC) – Financing R & D in the broad sense

 - Public Investment Bank – Financing technological R & D